gergof/StreamHeartMon/README.md

         - Install [Automate](https://play.google.com/store/apps/details?id=com.llamalab.automate)
         - Open Automate and download the __StreamHeartMon mi band__ flow
         - Grant internet access for the flow
         - Start the flow.
-You will be prompted for the server's UI which is displayed in the desktop software (_example: 192.168.0.100:3000_)
+You will be prompted for the server's URI which is displayed in the desktop software (_example: 192.168.0.100:3000_)
     - If you have something else
         - Find a way to get your heart rate and post it to a HTTP server.
 See the details below.
 - From OBS